-- 1. Place your motorcycle in an upright position on a firm, level surface. - 2.
-Front Check that the brake fluid reservoir is horizontal and that the fluid level is above the LOWER level mark.
-Rear Check that the brake fluid reservoir is horizontal and that the fluid level is between the LOWER level and UPPER level marks.
+- Place your vehicle in an upright position on a firm, level surface.
+Front Check that the brake fluid reservoir - is horizontal and that the fluid level is above the LOWER level mark.

+Rear Check that the brake fluid reservoir is horizontal and that the fluid level is

-If the brake fluid level in either reservoir is below the LOWER level mark or the brake lever and pedal freeplay becomes excessive, inspect the brake pads for wear.
+If the brake fluid level in either reservoir is below the LOWER level mark/LWR mark or the brake lever and pedal freeplay becomes excessive, inspect the brake pads for wear.
 If the brake pads are not worn, you most likely have a leak.
-Have your motorcycle inspected by your dealer.
+Have your vehicle inspected by your dealer.